KausikN/VidFX/README.md

  A python tool (UI and Code) for editing videos and adding fun effects to webcam and video

 # UI Effects Visualiser

+   - Run VidFXUI.py file

-   - View effects easily for webcam or any video
+     View effects easily for webcam or any video

      ![UI Image](DocImages/UI.PNG)